nixworks/public/news/2009/02/26/README.md

 Rick Wagoner, the chief executive of General Motors, met with government officials to discuss the carmaker’s finances after the company reported a $9.6 billion loss for the quarter.

 ### [ Switzerland's UBS AG appoints former Credit Suisse CEO Oswald Grubel as its new Group CEO. ](/news/2009/02/26/switzerland-s-ubs-ag-appoints-former-credit-suisse-ceo-oswald-gra1-4bel-as-its-new-group-ceo.md)
-_Context: Credit Suisse, Oswald Grubel, Swiss, UBS AG, chief executive officer_
+_Context: Credit Suisse, Oswald Grubel, Switzerland, UBS AG, chief executive officer_

 ### [ China's Navy and Denmark's Navy rescue Italian and Chinese merchant vessels from Somali pirates in the Gulf of Aden. ](/news/2009/02/26/china-s-navy-and-denmark-s-navy-rescue-italian-and-chinese-merchant-vessels-from-somali-pirates-in-the-gulf-of-aden.md)
 _Context: Chinese, Denmark, Gulf of Aden, Italian, MV, Navy, People's Liberation Army Navy, Somali pirates, Somalia_